coronahack2020/final_paper/gene_gene_network/README.md

 # Coronahack2020 gene-gene network analysis

-This pipeline takes the Prokka output (from the host-data folder) and Ensembl v100 ASM985889v3 (in the input_ref_genes folder) and generates gene-gene network analysis as .gml files, which can be opened using Graphia (https://graphia.app/).
+This pipeline takes the Prokka output (from the host-data folder) and Ensembl v100 ASM985889v3 (in the input_ref_genes folder) and generates gene-gene network analysis as .gml files.

 ## Usage:
 > ./generate_network.sh